 Photo: Cocu / Wikimedia Commons

 Monkey Beach is a small, secluded bay on Phi Phi Don, famous for its resident population of crab-eating macaques.
 The beach itself is picturesque, with soft white sand and clear waters.
 Visitors can observe the monkeys in their natural habitat, but it’s important to maintain a safe distance and not feed them.
-The beach is accessible by longtail boat or kayak from Tonsai Bay.
+The beach is accessible by longtail boat or kayak from Tonsai Bay and famous for Scuba Diving in Phi Phi island.
 Morning visits offer the best chance to see active monkeys, while late afternoon trips can provide beautiful sunset views.

 Timing: Open daily, best visited in the morning or late afternoon

-Suggested Read: Amazing Places To Visit In Thailand On Your Next Tropical Vacation
+Suggested Read: Beaches In Koh Samui You Must Visit On Your Next Vacation

 4. Viking Cave